hoprnet/hoprnet/README.md

-  --announce 				 # announce the node to other nodes in the network and act as relay if publicly reachable --identity .hopr-identity              # store your node identity information in your test folder --password switzerland   		 # set the encryption password for your identity --forwardLogs                          # enable the node's log forwarding to the ceramic network --apiToken <MY_TOKEN> # specify password for accessing admin panel and REST API (REQUIRED)
+  --announce 				 # announce the node to other nodes in the network and act as relay if publicly reachable --identity .hopr-identity              # store your node identity information in your test folder --password switzerland   		 # set the encryption password for your identity --apiToken <MY_TOKEN> # specify password for accessing admin panel and REST API (REQUIRED)
 ```